 Some people fear that difficult thoughts and emotions are going to lead to them completely losing control.
 Other people attempt to just ignore their emotions and don't ever actively seek to learn effective skills for coping with their thoughts and feelings.

-Paradoxically, sometimes it's the people who are most intensely fearful of negative emotions who are also the least likely/willing to take simple, effective actions (like the prior examples of trying a suduku when you're ruminating, or making a list of your ex partner's negative traits.)
+Paradoxically, sometimes it's the people who are most intensely fearful of negative emotions who are also the least likely/willing to take simple, effective actions (like the prior examples of trying a sudoku when you're ruminating or making a list of your ex partner's negative traits).

-5. Whatever you do to try to manage your thought and emotions will be more effective if combined with self-care and self-compassion.
+5. Whatever you do to try to manage your thoughts and emotions will be more effective if it's combined with self-care and self-compassion.

 Want an update each time I publish a new blog article?
 Subscribe here.